The NORTH SHORE – snapshots of faith

 lighthouse harbour ministries

 Lighthouse reaches out to seafarers by boarding ships in dock and also picking up sailers and driving them to one of two Seafarers’s Centres in North Vancouver and the Fraser Surrey Docks.
-Here they enjoy socializing with volunteers, get assistance, literature and enjoy recreational activities.
+There they enjoy socializing with volunteers and can obtain assistance, literature and enjoy recreational activities.

 “Most have their primary physical needs met on their ships, but feel the isolation and separation from families, with most sailings lasting 9 months,” Chaplain Paul Ratsoy says.
 Lighthouse also shares the Gospel and distributes custom bibles.
 “Ship’s crews are usually around 20.
 Although many sailors are from the Philippines, they come from all over the world and sometimes from ‘restricted’ countries.
 It’s an amazing opportunity!” sealight.org